ColbyCabrera/Anki-Android/AnkiDroid/src/main/java/com/ichi2/anki/noteeditor/COMPOSE_MIGRATION_STATUS.md

 ## 🐛 Known Issues

-1. **Runtime Crashes Expected**: Many Fragment methods still expect XML views to exist.
-These will throw NullPointerExceptions until properly integrated.
+1. ~~**Runtime Crashes Expected**: Many Fragment methods still expect XML views to exist.
+These will throw NullPointerExceptions until properly integrated.~~ **FIXED Oct 31, 2025**: All legacy view references now use safe calls and null checks.

 2. **Multimedia May Not Work**: The multimedia buttons are in Compose UI but not hooked up to Fragment's multimedia infrastructure.